Feeling like you’re stuck in a rut and don’t know where to start? We’ve all been there.

 When Should I Increase Weight During My Strength Training Routine?

-When it comes to increasing weight during your strength training routine, a good rule to follow is the 2-for-2 rule: when you can do two extra reps with perfect form on two consecutive sets, it’s time to increase your weight.
-Aim to increase by 2-10% every few weeks, depending on how your workouts are progressing.
+To increase weight during strength training, follow the 2-for-2 rule: add weight when you can do two extra reps with perfect form on two consecutive sets.
+Increase by 2-10% every few weeks based on progress.

 How Important Is Nutrition For Strength Training?

-Nutrition is essential for strength training, and your plan should align with your goals, whether it’s losing body fat, getting stronger, or building muscle mass.
-A good starting point is to aim for 1.8-2.4g of protein per kg of lean body weight, 14g of fiber per 1,000 calories, add more veggies, drink more water, and take a daily walk.
+For strength training, your nutrition plan should align with your goals.
+Aim for 1.8-2.4g of protein per kg of lean body weight, 14g of fiber per 1,000 calories, add more veggies, drink more water, and take a daily walk.

 Ready To Start Your Strength Training Journey?